MatrixEx Add-In

 • The name of the Ini file must be MatrixEX_*.ini (* is any string)

-• The Ini file is placed in the Windows MyDocument folder (e.g., C:\Users\<your_name>\Documents)
+• The Ini file is placed in the Windows MyDocuments folder (e.g., C:\Users\<your_name>\Documents)

-• Only one Ini file must be placed
+• Only one Ini file can be placed

 • Character set of the file is UTF-8